directus/directus/docs/reference/system/translations.md

 ---

-## Retrieve Translation Strings
+## List Translations

-List existing translation strings.
+List all translations that exist in Directus.

 ### Query Parameters